 - whether you are a UK tax payer - for Gift Aid declarations; and

 - your dietary requirements for events.

-You can review and update all of your personal data at any time on our website at: https://www.biicl.org/account/login , or by contacting us (see WWho are we?).
+YYou can review and update all of your personal data at any time on our website at: www.biicl.org/account/login , or by contacting us (see WWho are we?).

 When you purchase anything online, we will refer you to a third party to process payment (see What do we do with your information?).
 BIICL does not gather or process any online electronic payment details, though we do keep a record of payments received for invoicing purposes.